 New technology too offers increasingly intriguing and bizarre smelling opportunities, from Feelreal virtual reality mask which immerses you in sight, sound AND smell, to the failed Scentee smartphone plug in (because clearly Instagram photos of other people’s food are tedious enough without having to smell them).

-Holiday in Spain (aka Scent of Mystery) receives its world première Smell-O-Vision revival on Friday 16 October at the National Media Museum.
+Holiday in Spain (aka Scent of Mystery) receives its world première Smell-O-Vision revival on Friday 16 October 2015.
 Not around for Widescreen Weekend?
 You can contribute to the current Indiegogo campaign to take the smell of cinema worldwide with a 2016 Scent of Mystery world tour.